-Project Title: Department of Transportation Safe Community Program Project Number: SA10-08 (01-S-01) Project Description: The HDOT has developed a Safe Community program that is used as the driving force of its highway safety program.
-The Safe Community program encompasses highway safety and has incorporated all facets of highway safety and the federal grants program.
-The Safe Community program will be expanded to include local communities and organizations that are non-typical partners, as well as the established government partners.
-The project staff includes five coordinator positions and is housed in the Highway Safety Office.
-Grant funds may be used for traffic safety related training and equipment purchases.
-Project Cost: \$250,000 2 Project Title: Hawaii Department of Transportation - Traffic Branch Project Number: SA10-08 (02-S-01) Project Description: The funds will be used to send two representatives to the Lifesavers conference and to cover transportation costs for neighbor island representative to participate in traffic safety meetings on Oahu.
+1 Project Title: Hawaii Department of Transportation - Traffic Branch Project Number: SA11-08 (01-S-01) Project Description: The funds to cover transportation costs for neighbor island representatives to participate in traffic safety meetings on Oahu.
+Funds will also be used for related meeting costs.
 Grant funds may be used for traffic safety related training and equipment purchases if approved by the Highway Safety Office.
-Project Cost: \$12,585 3 Project Title: Traffic Safety Community Liaison/NHTSA Law Enforcement Liaison Project Number: SA10-08 (03-S-01) Project Description: The funds will be used to create a position to develop stronger grassroots support for traffic safety initiatives and to coordinate quarterly meetings and training with the four county police departments.
+Project Cost: \$16,800.00 2 Project Title: Traffic Safety Community/NHTSA Law Enforcement Liaison Project Number: SA11-08 (02-S-01) Project Description: The funds will be used to create a position to develop stronger grassroots support for traffic safety initiatives and to coordinate quarterly meetings and training with the four county police departments.
 Grant funds may be used for traffic safety related training and equipment purchases if approved by the Highway Safety Office.
-Project Cost: \$55,000 4 Project Title: Kauai Prosecuting Attorney - Prosecutors Training Project Number: SA10-08 (04-K-01) Project Description: Funds will be used to send Kauai deputy prosecutors to various traffic trainings held within the state.
-Funding will also be used to send prosecutors to the quarterly Traffic Commanders meetings and the Lifesavers conference.
+Project Cost: \$57,000.00 3 Project Title: Kauai Prosecuting Attorney - Prosecutors Training Project Number: SA11-08 (03-K-01) Project Description: Funds will be used to send Kauai deputy prosecutors to various traffic trainings held within the state.
+Funding will also be used to send prosecutors to the quarterly Traffic Commanders meetings and to purchase a laptop computer.
 Grant funds may be used for traffic safety related training and equipment purchases if approved by the Highway Safety Office.
-Project Cost: \$8,340 5 Project Title: Changes in Behavior, Awareness and Attitudes Survey Project Number: SA10-08 (05-S-01) Project Description: As part of NHTSA and GHSA's new performance measures to be used by states, Hawaii will conduct a survey on occupant protection, alcohol and speeding behavior and perceptions about enforcement and media.
-Grant funds may be used for related training and equipment purchases.
-Project Cost: \$50,000
+Project Cost: \$14,400.00 5 Project Title: Department of Transportation - Fiscal Coordinator Project Number: SA11-08 (04-S-01) Project Description: The funds will be used to fund a position to oversee the NHTSA reimbursement process.
+Grant funds may be used for traffic safety related training and equipment purchases if approved by the Highway Safety Office.
+Project Cost: \$60,000.00